Steve McQueen: Missed roles

-He didn't talk to me for about year and half, and we were next-door neighbors (laugh).
-So, it got to him a little bit, finally by his son.
-Chad took him to go see Grand Prix.
-And from that time on, we were talking again.
-But Steve was a wild kid.
-He didn't know where he wanted to be or what he wanted to do.

 Director Steven Spielberg said McQueen was his first choice for the character of Roy Neary in Close Encounters of the Third Kind.
-According to Spielberg, in a documentary on the Close Encounters DVD, Spielberg met him at a bar, where McQueen drank beer after beer.
+According to Spielberg in a documentary on the film's DVD release, Spielberg met him at a bar, where McQueen drank beer after beer.
 Before leaving, McQueen told Spielberg that he could not accept the role because he was unable to cry on cue.
 Spielberg offered to take the crying scene out of the story, but McQueen demurred, saying that it was the best scene in the script.
 The role eventually went to Richard Dreyfuss.

-William Friedkin wanted to cast McQueen as the lead in the action/thriller film Sorcerer (1977).
+William Friedkin wanted to cast McQueen as the lead in the action thriller film Sorcerer (1977).
 Sorcerer was to be filmed primarily on location in the Dominican Republic, but McQueen did not want to be separated from Ali MacGraw for the duration of the shoot.
 McQueen then asked Friedkin to let MacGraw act as a producer, so she could be present during principal photography.
-Friedkin would not agree to this condition, and cast Roy Scheider instead of McQueen.
+Friedkin would not agree to this condition and cast Roy Scheider instead of McQueen.
 Friedkin later remarked that not casting McQueen hurt the film's performance at the box office.

-Spy novelist Jeremy Duns revealed that McQueen was considered for the lead role in a film adaptation of The Diamond Smugglers, written by James Bond creator Ian Fleming; McQueen would play John Blaize, a secret agent gone undercover to infiltrate a diamond-smuggling ring in South Africa.
-There were complications with the project which was eventually shelved, although a 1964 screenplay does exist.
+Spy novelist Jeremy Duns revealed that McQueen was considered for the lead role in a film adaptation of The Diamond Smugglers, written by James Bond creator Ian Fleming.
+McQueen would play John Blaize, a secret agent gone undercover to infiltrate a diamond-smuggling ring in South Africa.
+There were complications with the project, which was eventually shelved, although a 1964 screenplay does exist.